kyle1320/kylecutler-com-static/README.md

 http://www.kylecutler.com/

 ## Get Started
-To build the project, simply execute the following commands from the root project directory:
+To build the project, execute the following commands from the root project directory:

 ```
 npm install